tony-aw/tinycodet/README.md

 # Basic string operations

-The `tidyoperators` R package implements operators for string arithmetic and subsetting, as well some of their in-place modifier equivalents.
+The `tidyoperators` R package implements operators for string arithmetic and sub-setting, as well some of their in-place modifier equivalents.
 For consistency, and to avoid masking other common operators, all string-related operators start with `%s`, where the “s” stands for “string”.
 Likewise, all string-related functions in this package start with `s_`.